We Specialize In Sweeping Chimneys & Furnace Flues!

 - Wood — A chimney or furnace flue that vents wood will need to be swept and cleaned once or twice a year because wood produces more byproducts, like creosote (a flammable and damaging deposit) and soot, which can cause damage to the chimney and flue and even lead to a house fire.
 If you’re burning green wood (wood that isn’t properly seasoned) or more than two cords of wood a season (one cord is about 128 cubic feet of wood), you’ll likely need to have your chimney or furnace flue cleaned even more frequently.

 - Oil — An oil flue will need to be cleaned and inspected for soot buildup or blockages that could affect ventilation once a year.
-Heavy buildup of soot can be indicative of a problem with the furnace or boiler itself and keeping up with annual inspections and cleanings can be helpful for identifying these types of problems early on.
+Heavy buildup of soot can be indicative of a problem with the furnace or boiler itself and keep up with annual inspections and cleanings can be helpful for identifying these types of problems early on.

 - Gas — Gas furnace flues and chimneys that vent gas appliances should be cleaned and inspected annually because, even though gas is an efficient and clean-burning fuel, gas furnaces, fireplaces, stoves, and inserts can still have problems.
 Highly efficient gas appliances produce high levels of water vapor, which can settle along the chimney and flue in the form of water condensation.
 This water vapor, along with the hydrochloric acid which can also be produced by modern gas appliances, can lead to deterioration of the flue, but regular cleanings can prevent this type of damage.